rrad0812/pydocs/Admin tips and trcks/Migrating to a Custom User Model Mid-project in Django.md

 db_table = 'auth_user'

 Do not add any custom fields yet.
 This model has to be the direct replica of Django's default user model since we'll use it to create the initial auth_user  table migration.

 Also, make sure to name it User , otherwise you might run into problems because of content types.
 You'll be able to change the model's name later.

 Step 8
 Navigate to your settings.py and point AUTH_USER_MODEL  to the just created custom user model:

 # core/settings.py

 AUTH_USER_MODEL = 'users.User'

 If your app is not called users make sure to change it.

-Feedback

 Step 9
 Run makemigrations  to generate the initial auth_user  migration: